phantomstudios/use-local-state/README.md

 ## Usage

-Store a boolean to track if a user has detected terms of use.
+Store a boolean to track if a user has accepted terms of use.

 ```JSX
 import React from 'react';